 You can find some ideas on how you can contribute in How can I help?.

 If you are interested in contributing to collections, take a look at collection contributions and the collection repository’s

 CONTRIBUTING files.
 To make your first experience as smooth as possible, read the repository documentation carefully, then ask the repository maintainers for guidance if you have any questions.

-You can also look for GitHub issues labeled with the
+Take a look at GitHub issues labeled with the

-docs labels.
-Add a comment on the GitHub issue to say you are looking at it and to ask for help if you need it.
+When you choose an issue to work on, add a comment directly on the GitHub issue to say you are looking at it and let others know to avoid conflicting work.
+You can also ask for help in a comment if you need it.

 We don’t expect everybody to know everything.
 Start small, think big.
 When you contribute regularly, your proficiency and judgment in the related area will improve quickly and, along with this, the importance of your presence in the project.

 See Communicating with the Ansible community for ways to communicate and engage with the Ansible community, including working group meetings, accessing the Bullhorn news bulletin, and upcoming contributor summits.

 Share your experience with other contributors through improving documentation, answering questions from other contributors and users on Matrix/Libera.Chat IRC, giving advice on issues and pull requests, and discussing Community Topics.